hapijs/hapi/docs/Reference.md

 - Route prerequisites
 - Route handler
 - **`'onPostHandler'`** extension point
-    - the `request` object passed to the extension function is decorated with the `request.response()` method which returns the response object.
-      The response object may be modified.
-To return a different response (for example, replace an error with an HTML response), return the new response via `next(response)`.
+    - The response contained in `request.response` may be modified.
+To return a different response type (for example, replace an error with an HTML response), return a new response via `next(response)`.
 - Validate response payload
 - **`'onPreResponse'`** extension point
     - always called.
-    - the `request` object passed to the extension function is decorated with the `request.response()` method which returns the response object.
-      The response object may be modified.
-To return a different response (for example, replace an error with an HTML response), return a new response via `next(response)`.
+    - The response contained in `request.response` may be modified.
+To return a different response type (for example, replace an error with an HTML response), return a new response via `next(response)`.
 Note that any errors generated after `next(response)` is called will not be passed back to the `'onPreResponse'` extention method to prevent an infinite loop.
 - Send response (may emit `'internalError'` event)
 - Emits `'response'` event
 - Wait for tails